Xi'an International Studies University

-Xi'an International Studies University (XISU; 西安外国语大学 (Xi'an Foreign Languages University)) is a public Chinese university located in the northwestern city of Xi'an, China's ancient capital well known for the Terracotta Warriors and a key city in the Western China.
+Xi'an International Studies University (XISU; 西安外国语大学 (Xi'an Foreign Languages University)) is a provincial public linguistics university located in Xi'an, Shaanxi, China.
+The university is affiliated with and funded by the Province of Shaanxi.

 XISU is one of the universities with well-known foreign language departments and a member of G8 Universities (G8 refers to the Group of Eight Universities of Foreign Languages and International Studies in China, who have the academic specialisation in Foreign Language teaching and International Studies).
 The university has three campuses, the north Yanta campus (old campus), the South Chang'an campus (in Xi'an University City) and Yahe campus, where the university's high school is located.

 History

-Established in 1952 as the Northwest College of Russian and later Xi'an Foreign Languages Institute, XISU is one of the four oldest foreign language teaching institutions in P. R. China (the other three located in Beijing, Shanghai and Sichuan). and the only international studies-based university in the northwest region of the country, covering a large geographical area spanning from Shaanxi to Xinjiang.
+Established in 1952 as the Northwest College of Russian and later Xi'an Foreign Languages Institute, XISU is one of the four oldest foreign language teaching institutions in P. R. China (the other three located in Beijing, Shanghai and Chongqing, that was a part of Sichuan). and the only international studies-based university in the northwest region of the country, covering a large geographical area spanning from Shaanxi to Xinjiang.
 In 1958, it was renamed Xi'an Foreign Languages Institute, and in 1979, the university initiated graduate programs in Linguistics and Literature.
 In 1995, it merged Shaanxi Foreign Language School, which is its current Yanta campus and, in 2005, the Chang'an campus was completed.
 Approved by the MOE (Ministry of Education), it was renamed Xi'an International Studies University in 2006.

 Currently, XISU offers its 24,000 students 43 undergraduate degree programs, with the humanities as the core of its curriculum while covering other areas such as social sciences, business, law, tourism, international relations, mass communication and education.